flon-io/rodzo/README.md

   }
 ```

-One could chain "its" and be done, testing every relevant aspect of his piece of software, but introducing hierarchy does help the author and the readers.
+One could chain the "its" and be done, testing every relevant aspect of his piece of software, but introducing hierarchy does help the author and the readers (of the specs and of their output).

-As seen, spec leaves are introduced thanks to "it".
+As seen, spec leaves are introduced by "it".
 Branches are created thanks to "describe" and "context".
 From the point of view of rodzo, they are equivalent.
 What matters is how it is read, by humans.

 In the following piece of spec, the str functions are gathered in a "context" and each function gets a "describe".
 Key aspects of each functions are challenged via an "it" example:
 ```c